Why your business needs software development to grow?

 - Pick your favorite from 5000 in CEE

-You can not scale your R&D with copies of your employees
+You can not scale your R&D with copies of your development employees

 True story: The software product development team is 8 people.
 The average age in the R&D is 31.
 All engineers work for the company for at least 3 years.
 Everybody in the team can jump on various tasks like database, middleware, UI, report generator – even testing!
 Team needs to grow for 2 or 3 more engineers.
 Job ad published on several portals for already 10 months but no candidate matches the desired skill profile.